Algorithmic-Alignment-Lab/OpenCodingForMachineLearning/data/README.md

 N,TEXT_N,
 ```

-After quitting and re-starting the executable, the drop down on the Introduction page will now include your new datasets as options.
+After quitting and re-running the Flask server, the drop down on the Introduction page will now include your new datasets as options.